Senuka072/CountDown-Timer/README.md

-# This video is about how make a countdown timer using python.
+# This video is about how to make a countdown timer using python.
 _____________________________________________________________________

 ## Clone the repository